antonioru/beautiful-react-hooks/docs/useQueryParams.md

 # useQueryParams

-Very similar to `useQueryParam` (mind the final 's'), it ease the process of manipulate a query string with multiple values.
+Very similar to `useQueryParam` (mind the final 's'), it eases the process of manipulate a query string with multiple values.

 ### Why? 💡

 - Ease the process of manipulate a query string (with multiple values) in the URL for the current location.
 - Works similar to the useState hook
-- it's not built on top of react-router-dom's useSearchParams, it is therefore compatible with older version
+- it's NOT built on top of version 6 of react-router-dom's useSearchParams, it is therefore compatible with older version

 ### Basic Usage: